t3brightside/microtemplate/README.md

 - **Edit home page** to set _'Appearance -> Page layout -> Backend layout -> Home'_ **and** _'Resources -> Include Page TSConfig -> Microtemplate – Main'_

 ## Editors
-- Logo can be loaded to home page _'Resources -> Media'_.
+- Logo can be added to home page _'Resources -> Media'_.
 - To exclude content section from main menu uncheck _'Appearance -> Show in Section Menus'_ in section settings.

 ## Admins
-- Back end language flage, title and other settings can be altered in: _Configuration/TypoScript/PageTS/setup.ts_
+- Back end language flag, title and other settings can be altered in: _Configuration/TypoScript/PageTS/setup.ts_
-- Rich text editor configuration is in: _Configuration/PageTS/RTE/Default.yaml_ and styles are in: _Resources/Public/Styles/rte.css_

 ## Recommended
 These extensions are preconfigured and tested in Microtemplate package.